Albert-S2/Bravissimo2/README.md

 1. Our customers cannot see the price of our items, or if they are on sale.
 Our customer service associates cannot see the product style code.
 Add these in a suitable place, suitably styled for the types of information they are.
     * Prices should be displayed in Pounds Sterling, to the appropriate accuracy.

+      // £${numeral(value).format('0,0.00')} - we could use numeral, however we need to remember to import it first from library

     * Both the original price, and current price are available through the API (`originalPrice` and `price`).
 If the `price` is lower than the `originalPrice`, the product is on sale.

+      // By comparising we can uhave to options one with price dsiplayed and one with price displayed and SALE added to it

     * Style Codes are a short identifier for a product, normally `LETTER LETTER NUMBER NUMBER`, e.g. `AU01`.
 Web customers don't frequently use them.

+      // The style codes could be replaced with words.
+We could assign different style to style code for reading.

-2. We've received reports that the 'item limit' dropdown on the front-end doesn't change the number of items returned.
+1. We've received reports that the 'item limit' dropdown on the front-end doesn't change the number of items returned.
 Hook this dropdown up to the back-end, and ensure the API only returns the requested number of items.
    * Ensure this solution is implemented on the back-end.

+     // always fetch the accurate numbers from the database.

    * What's the risk of implementing it on the front-end?

+      // user could book add more items to the cart than are available.

-3. The Collection dropdown is handy, but at the moment requires changes to the client if we get a new collection in!
+2. The Collection dropdown is handy, but at the moment requires changes to the client if we get a new collection in!
 We want to be able to add collections in a more sustainable way, from a centralised back-end source.

-    * Implement an API endpoint to get the different collections from `server/data/collections.json`, and use this endpoint to populate the collection dropdown.
+    * Implement an API endpoint to get the different collections from `server/data/collections.json`, and use this

+   endpoint to populate the collection dropdown.
 If you've been successful, you should see the `sleep` category added.

 4. We're always after input from all members of the team - and this is deliberately an imperfect implementation.
 Improve the UI/UX of the application.
 For each improvement you make, add a note here of what you did and why.
    | What you did               | Why                                                             |